lucky-media/guidelines/src/content/docs/version-control/code-reviews.md

   order: 6
 ---

-### Always remember - it’s a human being on the other end of the review
+### There's a human on the other end of that review

-Review other people’s code like you’d like your code to be reviewed.
-To make sure you are communicating correctly, read your code review to yourself out loud and ask yourself, is this something I would want to be said to me?
-If not, think about changing the tone or content.
+Review code the way you'd want yours reviewed.
+Before you submit a comment, read it out loud.
+Would you be okay hearing that said to you?
+If not, rethink it.

-### Give clear suggestions or recommendations
+### Give actual suggestions, not just complaints

-Never tell someone that the code needs to be fixed without giving suggestions or recommendations on what to fix or how to fix it.
+Never tell someone their code is broken without explaining why and what to do about it.

-It is never a good idea to write “Fix this” without giving more explanation.
+"Fix this" is not helpful.
 Why does it need to be fixed?
-What suggestions do you have to fix it?
-How might someone figure it out?
+What would you do instead?
+Give the person something to work with.

-### Always assume good intent.
+### Assume good intent

-Code may not be written how you would write it.
-Let’s say that more clearly: code is rarely written the same way by two different people.
-After all, code is a craft, not a task on an assembly line.
+Code is rarely written the same way by two different people.
+That's fine.
+Before you push back, take a moment to understand what the author was thinking.
+They had a reason.
+Try to find it.

-Tap into a sense of curiosity and appreciation while reviewing – curiosity to understand what the reviewer had in mind and gratitude for what the Coder did or tried to do.

-### Clarify the action and the level of importance.

-If you are making an optional suggestion, for example, a “nit” that isn't necessary before the code is approved for production, say so clearly.

-If you wonder why the person made a particular choice, but it doesn’t affect whether the code should make it to production, say so clearly.

-If you are confident that the code needs to be fixed before it is ready for production, say so clearly.

-### Code feedback – and all feedback – includes praise.

-Code reviews present an excellent opportunity to thank you and appreciate your colleagues' work.

-If someone has written particularly elegant or maintainable code or has made a great decision about using a library, let them know!

-It is always the right time to give positive, specific feedback-- in life and in code reviews.
+### Be clear about what you want and how important it is

+- Optional suggestion or style preference?
+Say so. ("Nit: not blocking, just a thought.")
+- Curious about a decision but it doesn't block the PR?
+Say so.
+- Must be fixed before merging?
+Say so.

+Don't make the author guess which category your comment falls into.

+### Leave some praise too

+Code reviews aren't just for catching problems.
+If someone wrote clean, maintainable code or made a smart library choice, say so.
+Positive feedback is always welcome — and it costs you nothing.

 > [Source](https://www.reddit.com/r/webdev/comments/utu3t3/five_golden_rules_about_code_reviews/)